lukamiletic95/papers/Ideal and restrictive.md

 The idea provided here most certainly eliminates the overhead problem that exists in the current solution used in Tendermint.
 First of all, not even all *FN* nodes receive the transaction.
 Instead, only the ones that will propose it in a future consensus instance are actually provided with it.
 Even if it were only a single node, the *T* will still be executed at some point.
 Distributing a *T* to multiple *V* nodes only increases the chances of *T* being executed sooner.

 On the other hand, it imposes restrictions that may hamper the performance of the algorithm.
 Primarily, system goes through different states, and is not constantly available to a *C* node.
 Client has to wait for the system to reach the appropriate state in order to respond with a requested validator set.
-Additionally, the value used for *timeout* must be carefully chosen.
-It determines the time period throughout a system can receive transactions from clie
+Furthermore, the value used for *timeout* must be carefully chosen.
+It determines the time period throughout which a system can receive transactions from client nodes.
+The longer it is, the more clients can send their transactions before a consensus instance is initiated.
+This algorithm also requires a *C* node having to possibly

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTcxODQ2OTEsLTk1NDAyMzYxOSwxNj
+eyJoaXN0b3J5IjpbLTE5NjM1NTM0MjgsLTk1NDAyMzYxOSwxNj
 EzOTExMjIxLDI1NTU1ODY5NCwtMTcwMzYwNjIyNywtNzg0NDAw
 MDQ2LC00OTY5ODA2MjMsLTEyMDkwMTYyMjksMTAwMTE2NTQ1OS
 wtMTc5OTU2MzI5NiwxNzI3NzY1NDE0LC01NzcwMTkyODAsMzg4